Wuvist/sgx3000/report.typ

 === Market capitalization

-Market capitalization, or "market cap," represents the total dollar market value of a company's outstanding shares of stock. we use market cap to determine a company's size, and then compare with other companies.
+Market capitalization, or "market cap" represents the total dollar market value of a company's outstanding shares of stock. we use market cap to determine a company's size, and then compare with other companies.

 According to the criteria of companies'size #footnote[https://www.finra.org/investors/insights/market-cap], generally, companies can be divide into five level: mega-cap,large-cap, mid-cap, small-cap and micro-cap.
 Large-cap companies typically have a market capitalization of \$10 billion or more and represent major players in well-established industries and sectors.
 Mid-cap companies generally have a market capitalization between \$2 billion and \$10 billion.
 Companies with a market capitalization between \$250 million and \$2 billion are commonly classified as small-cap companies.